WHSBW/theblueandwhite/cms/BlueAndWhite-ProjectDocs.md

 **Paul R. Wharton High School Student Newspaper**
 *For Laura Novello (adviser) and future Claude instances picking up this project*

-> **Version note (June 18, 2026):** This is the **v4.4** doc.
-The Worker was
+> **Version note (June 18, 2026):** This is the **v4.5** doc. v4.5 added
-> updated to v4.4 (password hashing) and that change is documented here straight
+> interview-proof uploads (private Supabase Storage bucket `proofs` + private
+> `proofs` table; four Worker actions; roll-off in the nightly sweep; CMS upload
-> from the code we wrote and Laura tested live.
-The v4.3 sections below were
+> UI, review viewer, and a Reports/CSV column) — all written from the code we
+> shipped and Laura gauntlet-tested live (upload, view via signed URL, delete,
+> reporter own-scoping, Reports↔CSV match). v4.4 (password hashing) and the
-> verified against the actual Worker + `cms/index.html` on June 18 and remain
+> v4.3 sections below were verified against the actual Worker + `cms/index.html`
-> code-accurate.
-Laura's corrections are authoritative — fix anything wrong and
+> on June 18 and remain code-accurate.
+Laura's corrections are authoritative.
-> re-save.
 >
 > **How this file stays current:** there are TWO copies — the local one at
 > `OneDrive/GitHub/theblueandwhite/cms/BlueAndWhite-ProjectDocs.md`, and the one